curvegrid/go-ethereum-wiki/PoC6-JS-API.md

 The Ethereum JS API implemented in Mist uses a **Future/Promises** pattern style for authoring HTML DApps.
 If you need a recap of **futures** have a look at [HTML5 Rocks JavaScript Promises](http://www.html5rocks.com/en/tutorials/es6/promises/).

 All methods return promises so you can easily use them in your own code and chain them together.
+Parameters them self may also be promises, they are properly handled within the API.

 * `coinbase` Returns the coinbase address
 * `block(number_or_hash)` Returns the block with the given number or hash